Staff Attorney - Pennsylvania Utility Law Project, Harrisburg

 The successful candidate should have a demonstrated commitment to providing quality legal services to low-income individuals and the ability to develop and work on projects which seek to advance utility affordability and housing sustainability for lower income persons and communities.
 Prior legal aid/low-income advocacy experience is preferred.
 Prior experience with utility and housing law and/or advocacy before administrative agencies is also preferred, but not essential.

 Duties and Description:

-- Respond to requests for assistance from consumers and consumer based organizations, constituent relations staff of elected offices, and legal service providers.
+- Respond to requests for assistance and information from consumers and consumer based organizations, constituent relations staff of elected offices, and legal service providers.

-- Represent and advocate for PULP’s clients’ positions in meetings and collaborative proceedings.
+- Represent and advocate for PULP’s clients in meetings and collaborative proceedings.

 - Evaluate and analyze the impact of utility and governmental policy on low-income households’ ability to afford essential utility services and assist PULP’s clients in devising solutions to remedy these issues.

 - Monitor and evaluate legislation, proposed legislation, PUC policy and rulemaking, and utility policy and the impact it would have on the ability of low-income households to connect to and maintain essential utility service.

 This position is located at PULP’s office in Harrisburg, Pennsylvania.
 As a result of the pandemic, our office is currently conducting all operations remotely.
 When offices reopen, we anticipate returning to in-person work at our Harrisburg office.
 Ongoing remote work may be an option.

 - Licensed to practice law in Pennsylvania or able to become licensed to practice law in Pennsylvania within 6 months of beginning employment.